I always enjoy the process of starting a new money making idea or side hustle.

 If you have your graphic already, upload it via the ‘Add your design’ button.

 Once your photo is uploaded, you can verify that the resolution is adequate and also expand or reduce your graphic size to fit the item.

 Once you’re ready to finish your product, just hit ‘Save and continue.’

 On the edit product details screen, you can verify that your product looks the way you envisioned.
 You can also edit your product title, description, pricing, and publish the item directly to your shop:

 This section is where I suggest peppering in keywords that will slowly help your Etsy product rank strongly in their marketplace.

-Additionally, you should really consider all of the Etsy fees, shipping, and how much you will have to pay Printify to hanle manufacturing fulfillment when setting your price.
+Additionally, you should consider all of the Etsy fees, shipping, and how much you will have to pay Printify to handle manufacturing fulfillment when setting your price.

 Just remember: publishing an item to your Etsy shop will automatically charge you $0.20.